-This classic Baked Ziti with Ricotta layers al dente ziti, simmered beef sauce, and creamy ricotta under a golden mozzarella top.
+This classic Baked Ziti with Ricotta layers al dente ziti, a rich ground beef sauce, and creamy ricotta under a golden mozzarella top.
 It’s bubbling, gorgeous comfort food.

 Baked Ziti with Ricotta Ingredients